artcherenkov-portfolio/device/Readme.md

 'Device' was written in vanilla HTML & CSS & JS and then built and published with Gulp packaging tool.

 In this project you can see two sliders and popups (interactive map and contact form).
 Website styled with flexboxes and grid layouts.
-It not responsive, because the task was to make a fixed layout, but potentially it can be flexible.
+It's not responsive, because the task was to make a fixed layout, but potentially it can be flexible.

 A big attention paid for site accessibility, so you can fully navigate with the 'tab' button.